pebakery/pebakery-docs/Commands/INI/IniCompact.md

 ## Remarks

-If `FileName` does not exist the command will fail.
+If `FileName` does not exist the operation will fail.

 ## Example 1